SpaceRocks/api-docs/source/index.md

 # Asteroids - NeoWs

 NeoWs (Near Earth Object Web Service) is a Hypermedia RESTful web service for near earth Asteroid information.
-With NeoWs a user can: search for Asteroids based on their closest approach date to Earth, lookup a specific Asteroids bases on its NASA JPL small body id, as well as browse the overall data-set.
+With NeoWs a user can: search for Asteroids based on their closest approach date to Earth, lookup a specific Asteroid with its NASA JPL small body id, as well as browse the overall data-set.

 Data-set: All the data is from the NASA JPL Asteroid team (http://neo.jpl.nasa.gov/).

-Interactive Api documentation
+Interactive api documentation
 [`http://<PROXY URL>`](http://<PROXY URL>)

-## Feed
+## Neo - Feed

 Retrieve a list of Asteroids based on their closest approach date to Earth.

 ### HTTP Request

-`GET www.api.data.gov:8080/rest/v1/feed?start_date=<STAT_DATE>&end_date=<END_DATE>`
+`GET <PROXY URL>/rest/v1/feed?start_date=<STAT_DATE>&end_date=<END_DATE>`

 ### Query Parameters